3 new Scrum Retrospective Ideas for any team

 More Scrum retrospective methods

 There is many Scrum retrospective methods.
-But I hope that these four are new to you.
-And by the way, you can find three more retrospective Scrum ideas in this blog article – Hearsay, the team acronym and the conflict compass!
+I hope, however, that these four are new to you.
+And you can find three more retrospective Scrum ideas in this blog article - Hearsay, the team acronym and the conflict compass !

 If you are searching for fun retrospective ideas, check out our post on 54 Kickass Retrospective Ideas for Agile Teams (including the Mario Kart Retro & the Team Morale Health Check).